UNLV-CS472-672/2024-F-GROUP1-Tabby/server/README.md

 Expects a request with a body that is in *binary*, which represents an image.
 The image can either be JPG or PNG.

+The response JSON will contain two additional fields:

+- `"titles"`: Titles recognized from the image.
+- `"authors"`: Authors recognized from the image.

+These two fields are parallel arrays of strings.

 ## GET /books/search